Orders, decorations, and medals of Indonesia: Satyalancana Karya Satya (Civil Servants' Long Service Medal)

 The Satyalancana Karya Satya is awarded in 3 classes:

 Note: All classes of Satyalancana Karya Satya medal have exactly same medal design and ribbon, the difference is only color of medal.

-Satyalancana Dharma Olahraga (Medal for Contribution in the Field of Sports)
+Satyalancana Dharma Olahraga (Medal for Contribution in Sports)

-Awarded to distinguished athletes, coaches, judges and sports officials for their meritorious service and dedication towards the advancement and progress of Indonesian sports and also for achievements made for the country in international sporting events.
+Awarded to distinguished athletes, coaches, judges and sports officials for their meritorious service and dedication towards the advancement and progress of Indonesian sports and also for achievements made for the country in major international sporting events.

-Eligible international events for nomination to the medal are, among others: